Norwegian Helsinki Committee

 The Norwegian Helsinki Committee (Den norske Helsingforskomité) is a Norwegian human rights non-governmental organization based in Oslo.
 It was founded in 1977 following the adoption of the Helsinki Accords.
 It works to ensure that human rights are respected in practice.
 It was affiliated with the now defunct International Helsinki Federation for Human Rights.

+In 2025, the committee was designated as an undesirable organization in Russia.

 Objective

 The Norwegian Helsinki Committee was founded following the adoption of the Helsinki Accords.
 Its activities are founded on the principle that the documentation of human rights violations and the presence of a strong civil society is of vital importance in order for states to protect human rights within their borders, as well as abroad.
 The goal is to contribute to the documentation of human rights violations in the OSCE area, give assistance to individuals and influence governments and international organizations to give priority to human rights.
 The NHC places particular emphasis on freedom of speech, freedom of association, the right to self-determination, minority rights, the right to freedom of thought and religion, and personal security.